Zielak/rush/README.md

 - `luxeengine.com` - game engine with renderer and other stuff
 - `fast-live-reload` - from NPM, get it globally.

+### Haxe Cache servers

+There will be 2 haxe cache servers.

+1. Created by autocompletion haxe plugin at port `6000`.
+2. Created by you, with the task "Haxe Cache Server".
+Run it before compiling anything.

+> TODO: investigate if 2 servers instead of 1 are actually useful.
+Goal: non blocking completion&compilation.

 ### Testpage

 After running task "Testpage" you'll get: